 ALL CHANGE MUST ADDRESS SYSTEMS

-We put the cart before the horse, attempting to change Behaviors and elicit buy in before the system is certain it won’t be compromised.
-Until the system knows it will remain in balance, whatever problem is being resolved will continue as is: it’s already built into the system:
+We put the cart before the horse, attempting to change behaviors and elicit buy in before the system is certain it won’t be compromised.
+Until the system knows it will remain in balance, whatever problem is being resolved will continue as is – it’s already built into the system:

-By we can actually lead Others through to their own change:
+But we can actually lead Others through to their own change:

 Note: the issues that must be addressed for change without resistance are the same regardless of the problem or number of people of people involved – a company resisting reorganization, a patient refusing meds, a user group resisting new software, a buyer who hasn’t figured out how to buy, or a group not taking direction from company leadership.
 As outsiders we too often push for our own results and actually cause the resistance that occurs.